Why would you need a California King bed?

 You know that your sleep health is just as important as diet and exercise, which is why having the right mattress is crucial.
 For many, bigger means better—which is why beds like the California king are tempting, and even viable, options.

-Whether you’re caught between deciding on a king vs. California king size mattresses, deciding on the right mattress can be daunting.
+Whether you’re caught between deciding on a king vs. California king bed, deciding on the right mattress can be daunting.
 You have to consider the cost, the size, and the comfort.
 (Pro Tip: Opt for a natural mattress made from organic latex if you're looking for a firm mattress with exceptional comfort.
 This is an excellent choice no matter the bed size.)

 And in the end, if you do decide to buy a California king-size bed, be sure to choose a hypoallergenic, high-quality mattress that can last you for years to come.